Admissions and Participation Policy

 Dominican Primary School operates under the Rules for National Schools and Departmental Circulars and is funded by grants.
 Staff are resourced by the Department of Education and Skills.
 The school is subject to The Education Act (1998), The Education Welfare Act (2000), The Education for Persons with Special Education Needs Act (2004), equality law and all other relevant legislation.
 Dominican Primary School follows the curricular programmes laid down by the Department of Education and Skills.

-The Admissions Policy has been formulated in accordance with the provisions of the Education Act 1998 in order to assist Parents in relation to enrolment matters.
+The Admissions and Participation Policy has been formulated in accordance with the provisions of the Education Act 1998 and Admissions to School Act 2018 in order to assist parents in relation to enrolment matters.
 The Chairperson of the Board of Management or the Principal will be happy to clarify any further matters arising from the policy.

 Application forms are available in the school office or on the website.
 Parents seeking to enrol children should return a completed application form with an original birth/adoption certificate to the school.
 Parents of children enrolled in Junior Infants will be invited to a meeting in the school in late May or early June each year.

-● Junior Infants are enrolled in September provided the child has reached his/her 4th birthday.
+- Junior Infants are enrolled in September provided the child has reached his/her 4th birthday before September 1st of the year of enrolment.
 Normally, Junior Infants will not be enrolled during the year unless transferring from another school.
 This is for educational reasons as the curriculum is progressive and it is necessary for the child to complete a full year.

 Other pupils may be enrolled during the school year if newly resident in the area.
-Pupils wishing to transfer from other schools are enrolled subject to the Rules for National Schools, Education Welfare Act and School Enrolment Policy.
+Pupils wishing to transfer from other schools are enrolled subject to the Rules for National Schools, Education Welfare Act and School Admissions and Participation Policy.

 The Board of Management determines the maximum number of children in the school based on the Department of Education and Skills recommended enrolment at the time.